Sports in Austin, Texas

-The City of Austin, Texas, and its metropolitan area has only one major league professional sports team.
+The city of Austin, Texas, and its metropolitan area has only one major professional sports league team.
 The city's professional soccer team, Austin FC, competes in Major League Soccer.
 Austin is also home to the University of Texas Longhorns and to several minor-league sports teams.

 Teams

 University of Texas Longhorns

 Many Austinites support the athletic programs of the University of Texas at Austin known as the Texas Longhorns.
-During the 2005–06 academic term, Longhorns football team was named the NCAA Division I FBS National Football Champion and Longhorns baseball team won the College World Series.
-The Texas Longhorns play home games in the state's second-largest sports stadium, Darrell K Royal–Texas Memorial Stadium, seating over 101,000 fans.
+During the 2005–06 academic term, the Longhorns football team was named the NCAA Division I FBS National Football Champion and the Longhorns baseball team won the College World Series.
+The Texas Longhorns football team plays its home games in the state's second-largest sports stadium, Darrell K Royal–Texas Memorial Stadium, seating over 101,000 fans.
 Baseball games are played at UFCU Disch–Falk Field which underwent renovation in 1996 with an increased capacity to 6,756 seats plus 11 stadium suites.

 Professional sports

 Before Austin FC's arrival in 2021, Austin was the largest city in the United States without a club in a major professional sports league.
 Minor-league professional sports came to Austin in 1996, when the Austin Ice Bats began playing at the Travis County Expo Center.
 Since then, the Austin Ice Bats have been replaced by the Texas Stars of the American Hockey League.
-Other teams have come to Austin including the Austin Spurs of the NBA Development League (later rebranded as the NBA G League).The Austin Huns Rugby Football Club entered into their first year as a professional sports entity in 2016.
-The Round Rock Express Baseball Club, the Triple-A affiliate of the Texas Rangers, play at Dell Diamond.
+Other teams have come to Austin including the Austin Spurs of the NBA Development League (later rebranded as the NBA G League), as well as the Spurs themselves starting to play regular season games at Moody Center since 2023.
+The Austin Huns Rugby Football Club entered into their first year as a professional sports entity in 2016.
+The Round Rock Express Baseball Club the Triple-A affiliate of the Texas Rangers, play at Dell Diamond.
 The Express are owned and operated by Ryan Sanders Sports and Entertainment, which is led by Baseball Hall-of-Famer, Nolan Ryan.

 In October 2017, Precourt Sports Ventures announced a plan to move the Columbus Crew SC soccer franchise from Columbus, Ohio to Austin.
 Precourt reached an arrangement with the City of Austin to construct a new courthouse $200 million stadium on public land at 10414 McKalla Place.
-However, in October 2018, Jimmy Haslam, owner of the Cleveland Browns of the National Football League, along with Columbus businessman Pete Edwards Jr. announced plans to acquire the Crew to keep the club in central Ohio and Precourt was instead granted an expansion club to operate in Austin.
-Austin FC was then announced to start play in the 2021 season.
+However, in October 2018, Jimmy Haslam, owner of the Cleveland Browns of the National Football League, along with Columbus businessman Pete Edwards Jr., announced plans to acquire the Crew to keep the club in central Ohio and Precourt was instead granted an expansion club to operate in Austin.
+Austin FC was then announced as planning to start play in the 2021 season.